• Skip to primary navigation

 Bring to a boil, then reduce heat and simmer for 2-2.5 hours, or until the pork is fall apart tender.
 Cooking time can vary, depending on the amount of pork you're using.

-Remove the pork from the pot and shred it with forks.
+Remove the tender pork from the pot and shred it with forks.
 You can shred it finely or keep it more chunky, to your preference.
 Cover the shredded meat and set aside.

 Shredding pork to make Pozole Rojo